unibe-geodata-modelling/2019-frost-penetration-soils/README.md

   - a video file or GIF file will be saved in the working directory

 ## What can be adjusted
+- PrepFrames.py
-  - time
+  - line 21 and line 22: time
-  - elevation
+  - line 25: elevation
-  - fps (gif und video)
-  - hours to skip
+  - line 66: hours to skip
+- makeVideo.py
+  - line 33: frames per second
+- makeGIF.py
+  - line 34: frames per second

 Authors: Martina Hasler, Lukas Munz